2nsharma/About-Me/README.md

 His name is based off of an Indian fruit called chikoo, which is brown and fuzzy on the outside, soft in the inside.
 In a similar manner, my dog has fuzzy fur and is the kindest dog ever.

-I like staying at home with my dog, which is why I am a homebody.
+I like staying at home with my dog, which is why I am a _homebody_.
 If anyone asked me about my favorite place in the world, it would be my home.
 I dislike traveling because of the time away from home, a reason that is important to my life--especially trips involving long car rides and flights via airplanes.
 At home, when the skies are dark and filled with rainy clouds, the sounds of thunder rumble as rain patters across my bedroom windows. it is then when I feel like I am at peace with my thoughts and emotions.
 I absolutely love rain, contrary to the feelings of dreariness, misery, as well as melancholy associated with rain showers.
 The truth is that rain is both calming and cooling.

 ![Rainy Days](https://images.unsplash.com/photo-1564314968303-86c5df2b9a4c?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=935&q=80)

-Speaking about calming things, another weird fact about me is that I have recently gotten into tarot.
-I have no clue why, but it is absolutely soothing, especially when  hearing someone talk about the possibilities of youu present situation.
+Speaking about calming things, another weird fact about me is that I have recently gotten into tarot readings.
+I have no clue why, but it is an absolutely soothing activity, especially when hearing someone talk about the possibilities of youu present situation.
 Tarot reading, while bogus for many, is a reminder for me that the power to decide your future is only within your hands.
 It is the sounds of cards being shuffled, nails tapping the tarot cards midst thought, that calm my racing thoughts.

 ![Tarot](https://images.unsplash.com/photo-1607773709367-06b7a91f7e4a?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=934&q=80)